MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxFolderStatistics.md

 ## DESCRIPTION
 A mailbox can have hidden items that are never visible to the user and are only used by applications.
 The Get-EXOMailboxFolderStatistics cmdlet can return hidden items for the following values: FolderSize, FolderAndSubfolderSize, ItemsInFolder and ItemsInFolderAndSubfolders.

-The Get-EXOMailboxFolderStatistics cmdlet shouldn't be confused with the Get-EXOMailboxStatistics cmdlet.
+Don't confuse Get-EXOMailboxFolderStatistics cmdlet (folders) with the Get-EXOMailboxStatistics cmdlet (mailboxes).

 ## EXAMPLES